missing cover art

 Typically, enemies are defeated by using an energy gun found in an early stage.
 The gun's regular function is shooting energy projectiles.
 By pressing down and holding the fire button the player can activate an energy shield which protects Lester from regular attacks, allowing him to fire from relative safety until it evaporates.
 Finally, by holding the fire button even longer the gun creates powerful blasts which can disrupt shields.
 Most enemies are equipped with similar guns and are able to perform the same actions as Lester.
 Fighting enemies therefore requires tactical usage of regular attacks, shields, and bombs, as well as learning enemy patterns.

 Each level can be accessed by typing a code the player learns after having completed the level.
 If Lester dies, the level must be restarted.
 There is no on-screen interface and no in-game dialogue in the game.
 Vector graphics are used for creating the game's environments and animated cutscenes.

-There are 217 other screenshots on file for other versions of this game.
+There are 259 other screenshots from other versions of this game or official promotional screenshots.

 - "另一個世界" -- Chinese spelling (traditional)

 - "Outer World" -- Japanese title

 - "Another World: Коллекционное переиздание" -- Russian spelling

 - Another World / Out of This World series

 - Game Center CX challenge games

 - Games with code-wheel copy protection